 In 2010 I took a Euro Nymphing class from Brett Bishop, a member of the US Fly Fishing Team.
-I recall catching a 16 inch fish in 6 inches of water on a nymph.
+I recall catching a 16-inch fish in 6 inches of water on a nymph.
 That would not have happened with our American Indicator Techniques.
 I continued to play with and explore this technique.
 Gradually, I turned to Euro Nymphing techniques more and more.
-Today I Euro Nymphing for 95% of my subsurface fishing and I have three Euro-Nymphing rod.
-Yes the rod count alone, shows my commitment to Euro Nymphing.
-If you are interested I urge to watch my two videos.
+Today I Euro Nymphing for 95% of my subsurface fishing, and I have four Euro-Nymphing rods.
+Yes, the rod count alone, shows my commitment to Euro Nymphing.
+If you are interested, I urge you to watch my two videos.
 And if you are motivated – invest into a guided day of Euro Nymphing – you won’t regret the investment.

 This video shows a few minutes of productive fishing.